Read about our update schedules here.

 In your test plans:

-- Test scripts do not exist for recovery testing
+- Test scripts for recovery testing don't exist.

 In your documentation: